Puslapio vaizdai

 ufe the common grace.

 Matth.
 13. 12.
 Mark 4.
 24, 25.
-To have grace, is to use
+To have grace, is to use it, that is to do what God enables us to do.

 II.
-Q. What is God's fpecial grace?
+Q. What is God's special grace?

-A. Grace to walk in the Commandments of God, and to ferve him a: which he gives to thofe that Phil.
-4. ufe his common grace, which he gives to all b.
+A. Grace to walk in the Commandments of God, and to ferve him a: which he gives to thofe that Pbil.
+4. ufe his common grace, III.
+Q. What is the

-13. b Sce
+13. 6 Sce

-A. Grace to turn to God a, and to pray to him for his fpecial grace b.
+A. Grace to turn to God a,

-15. 5) we can neither do, nor have any will or defire to do
+(Phil.
+2. 13) which he gives us by Chrift, (ch.
+4. 13.
+Fobn 15.
+5) we can neither do, nor have any will or defire to do any thing that he commands; nor forbear doing, willing, or

 defiring

 a Luke 11.
 2 to 14.
 Eph.
 6. 18.
-See the Commandments 18, 19 Qu. b Matth.
-25.
+See the Commandments 18, 19 Qu, b Matth.
+25. 14 to 31.

 A. Our Father which art in heaven, Hallowed be thy Name.
 Thy kingdom come.
 Thy will be done in earth, As it is in heaven.
-Give us this day our daily bread.
-And forgive us our trefpaffes.
+Give us this day our daily bread. forgive us our trefpaffes.
 As we forgive them that trefpafs against us.
 And lead us not into temptation; But deliver us from evil: For thine is the kingdom, And the power, And the Glory, For ever and ever, Amen.

 23.